MemDawg26/Programs/README.md

 code at the bottom of train.py/train2.py stores the model and vectorization states.
 Then, I created a new file (spam_app.py) to load in the already trained model.
 Now, it takes maybe 5-10 seconds to load in the model and start taking input.
 My spam_app.py takes in a sender's email, a subject line, and a body, sticks it together and analyzes based on the training data.
+Note that when you put the data together to make a prediction, it must be in the same format.
+So if in the training you had sender, subject, body, and url, your vector in the new file must also collect the same information.

 ## Future Project
 My next plan is to work on a web-based GUI for the spam_app.
 While I don't mind running in terminal, I think